-For the first objective of characterizing statistics of video clips, our work is closely related to natural image statistics.
-For natural images, some interesting properties are observed in their histograms of filtered responses, such as high kurtosis, that leads to sparse coding and scale invariance in gradient histograms (we refer to (Srivastava et al, 2003) for a comprehensive review), and various image models are learned to account for these statistical observations.
+Our work is closely related to another stream of research - natural image statistics.
+For natural images, some interesting properties are observed in their histograms of filtered responses, such as high kurtosis that led to sparse coding and scale invariance in gradient histograms (we refer to (Srivastava et al, 2003) for a comprehensive review), and various image models are learned to account for these statistical observations.
 The work that most directly inspired our study is (Wu et al, 2008).
-In (Wu et al, 2008) the entropy of posterior probability is defined as imperceptibility, which is then shown theoretically to guide the transitions of our perception of images over object scales.
-In general, (Wu et al, 2008) identified three regimes of models along the axis of imperceptibility: (i) the low entropy regime for structured images (represented by sparse coding), (ii) the high entropy regime for textured images (represented by Markov random fields); and (iii) the Gaussian noise regime for flat images or images with stochastic texture.
+In (Wu et al, 2008) the entropy of posterior probability is defined as imperceptibility, which is then shown theoretically to guide the transitions of our perception of images over scales.
+In general, (Wu et al, 2008) identified three regimes of models along the axis of imperceptibility: (i) the low entropy regime for structured images (represented by sparse coding), (ii) the high entropy regime for textured image (represented by Markov random fields); and (iii) the Gaussian noise regime for flat images or images with stochastic texture.
 A perceptual scale space representation was studied in (Wang and Zhu, 2008).
-While these works characterize the statistical properties of image appearance, our study is focused on the global statistics of local motion.
+While these work characterize the statistical properties of image appearance, our study is focused on the global statistics of local motion.
 We replace the histograms of filtered responses by the histograms of local intrackability, which divide videos into various regimes of representations.